FAMOUS PEOPLE WHO STUTTER

 - King Charles I - King of England, 1625-1649.

 - Winston Churchill - Prime Minister of Great Britain World War II. - Audio Archive of many of Winston Churchill's speeches (Point of information, the following page claims that Churchill did not suffer from stutering, but from a lisp.
 I have heard and seen video tapes of Churchill.
-However, there is ample evidence uncovered by Keith Sharp that my cousin (yes he was;-) stuttered, JAK).
+However, there is a bibliography of where to find ample evidence uncovered by Keith Sharp that my cousin (yes he was;-) stuttered, JAK).

 - Claudius - Roman Emperor. www.salve.edu/~romanemp/claudius.htm

 - Ty Cobb - according to a biography, Cobb: A Biography by Al Stump (1994)

 - Hazen "Kiki" Cuyler - a Hall of Fame outfielder for the Pirates in the '20s.
 His nickname is pronounced with long I's; i.e, Ky-Ky.
 Reason: He was a stutterer, and often pronounced his last name Ky-ky-ler. (posted by Bob Wells on Stutt-l, August 12, 1997)

 - Nat King Cole - In an interview, Cole biographer, Daniel Epstein states that Cole had a stutter as a child and a bit of a lisp which you can hear in the early recordings in his career.

 - Richard Condon - Novelist whose works include The Manchurian Candidate and Prizzi's Honor.

 - Charles Darwin - Naturalist and author of The Origin of Species.

 - Erasmus Darwin - Famous physician, scientist, and grandfather